AnanyaDM-ux/LIClab_reports/README.md

     we got frequency = 210.45GHz\
           Gain(dB) = -9.104dB\
 ### Inference:
-1. Width is directly proportional to Drain current.
-Hence other parameters become constant.
+1. The drain current increases proportionally with the MOSFET’s width while keeping other parameters unchanged.
-2. From DC analysis we get the dc operating point and confirms whether the mosfet is in saturation region.
+2. DC Analysis determines the DC operating point and verifies whether the MOSFET remains in the saturation region.
-3. Transient analysis shows how the mosfet behaves for the time varying AC signal(sine wave).
+3. Transient Analysis examines the MOSFET’s response to a time-varying AC input (sine wave).
-4. We get amplified output with phase shift of 180 degree between input and output.
+4. The circuit provides an amplified output, with a 180-degree phase shift between the input and output signals.
-5. From AC analysis we get gain and frequency.
+5. AC Analysis helps determine the circuit’s gain and frequency characteristics.
    <br>